Alex Hershaft: Personal life

 Hershaft met Eugenie (Genia) Krystal while working at the Israel Institute for Scientific Translations, and they were married in Jerusalem in 1962.
 They were divorced in 1979.

-Their daughter, Monica Larissa Hershaft, was born in 1966 and after recovering from a ten-year-long illness which she attributes to a vegan diet, she opened a holistic health and nutrition wellness center in Los Angeles in 2008.
+Their daughter, Monica Larissa Hershaft, was born in 1966.
+After recovering from a long illness, she opened a holistic health and nutrition wellness center in Los Angeles in 2008.
+She now resides and practices in Scottsdale, Arizona.

+He currently resides in Bethesda, MD.

 Hershaft became a vegetarian in 1961 and a vegan in 1981.
-He has been physically active throughout his life, mostly by playing soccer on various school and county teams, running marathons in the early 1980s, and more recently, by engaging in weekly folk dancing and swimming.
+He has been physically active throughout his life, mostly by playing soccer on various school and county teams, running marathons in the 1980s and 1990s and more recently, by engaging in regular folk dancing and swimming.